Cart

 Hops and spices: an unexpected duo

-Double Trouble derives its complexity from the interaction between its different components.
-Simcoe and Mosaic hops unleash their notes of mango, papaya and passion fruit, while ghost pepper adds its distinctive spicy dimension.
-This combination is no accident: these hop varieties were chosen specifically for their ability to dialogue with the flavors of the pepper.
+Double Trouble derives its complexity from the interplay between its various components.
+Simcoe and Mosaic hops unleash their notes of mango, papaya, and passion fruit, while ghost pepper adds its distinctive spiciness.
+This combination is no accident: these hop varieties were specifically chosen for their ability to interact with the flavors of the chili pepper.

-The terpenes in hops, responsible for the fruity aromas, create natural flavor bridges with the compounds in ghost pepper.
-This chemical synergy transforms what could have been a simple show of force into a complex and nuanced experience.
-The tropical notes of hops intertwine with the heat of the pepper, creating a unique flavor profile.
+The terpenes in hops, responsible for fruity aromas, create natural flavor bridges with the compounds in ghost pepper.
+This chemical synergy transforms what could have been a simple show of strength into a complex and nuanced experience.
+The tropical notes of hops intertwine with the heat of the chili pepper, creating a unique flavor profile.

 The impact of temperature on tasting